CoverBuilder/CoverBuilder/README.md

 ---------------

 CoverBuilder for InDesign is still in development but an alpha will be released soon!
-If you want to get notified when it’s ready for download, or you want to become an beta tester, please [register your interest](http://coverbuilder.brunoherfst.com).
+If you want to get notified when it’s ready for download, or you want to become a beta tester, please [register your interest](http://coverbuilder.brunoherfst.com).

 2. CoverBuilder PS
 ------------------

 CoverBuilder PS is a standalone script for Photoshop that interfaces effortlessly with the plugin for indesign.
-CoverBuilder PS creates cover files in Photoshop with the exact dimension and bleed set in InDesign including guides and preview layers.
-That way you can drop the file to fit straight into your InDesign created cover.
+CoverBuilder PS creates cover files in Photoshop, with the exact dimension and bleed as set in InDesign, including guides and preview layers.
+That way you can drop the file to fit,w straight into your InDesign created cover.

 [Download](http://coverbuilder.brunoherfst.com/) the latest version.